westonrobot/docs/_sources/index.rst.txt

 Welcome to Weston Robot Documentation
 #####################################

-This website provides intrsutctions and tutorials on the setup and software development of the robot platforms from Weston Robot.
+This website provides intrsutctions and tutorials on the setup and software development with the robot platforms from Weston Robot.

 .. toctree::
    :maxdepth: 2